Ara940/ara940.github.io/_posts/2023-12-05-dyffusion.md

 </figcaption>
 </div>

+Note that we hope that our probabilistic forecasting model can capture any of the possible, uncertain futures instead of forecasting their mean, as a deterministic model would do.
+As a result, some long-term rollout samples are expected to deviate from the ground truth.
+For example, see the velocity at _t=3.70_ in the video above.
 We show five different samples from DYffusion.
-It is reassuring that its samples show sufficient variation but also covers the ground truth (sample 1).
+It is reassuring that DYffusion's samples show sufficient variation, but also cover the ground truth quite well (sample 1).
+This advantage of DYffusion is also reflected quantitatively in the spread-skill ratio (SSR) metric, where DYffusion consistently reached values close to 1.

 ## Conclusion